ktor-doc-jp/ktor-doc-jp/quickstart/1index.md

 At this point you should have a very simple Web Back-end running, so you can make changes, and see the results in your browser.

-Since you have configured a gradle project with the application plugin and the `mainClassName`, you can also run it from a terminal using `./gradlew run` on Linux/Mac, or `gradlew run` on a windows machine.
+Since you have configured a Gradle project with the application plugin and the `mainClassName`, you can also run it from a terminal using `./gradlew run` on Linux/Mac, or `gradlew run` on a Windows machine.
 {:.note}

 {::comment}